BhaveshBytess/DATA-STRUCTURES-AND-ALGORITHMS/GRAPHS/NO OF CONNECTED COMPLETE COMPONENTS IN UNDIRECTED GRAPH/NO OF CONNECTED COMPLETE COMPONENTS IN UNDIRECTED GRAPH.md

 🔸 **Final Insight**:
 Use this strategy for problems that check if a graph/component is a **clique or fully connected**.
 The formula `n(n-1)/2` is a powerful validator for "completeness" in undirected components.

 ---

-Want me to log the next one too when you're done?

----